 Should I make an appointment?

 To ensure confidentiality for visitors and ombuds availability, it is best to make an appointment before visiting the office.
-Meetings can be held at the ombuds' office, another location or even over the phone.
+Meetings can be held at the ombuds' office, another location, virtually or over the phone.
 You can schedule an appointment online or contact the ombuds.
-You also can use this form to request that the Ombuds contact you ASAP.
+You also can use this form to request that the ombuds contact you ASAP.